Last Updated on August 5, 2023 by Christine Kaaloa

-10 Top Kolkata Street Foods
+10 Best Street Foods in Kolkata

 Chaat, chai, chow mein, puri chat, samosas, curry,… are top Kolkata street foods which make this city phenomenal when it comes to popular Indian street food.
 Some hawkers practically work and sleep in their stalls.
 Each morning, they wake up and prepare food, hot, spicy and savory, for hungry Kolkatan passerbys.
-As a traveler, I had to try some of Kolkata’s deliciousness.
-Here’s my 10 must try street foods in Kolkata!.
+As a traveler, I had to try the popular street food of Kolkata deliciousness.

-1. Kati Roll
+1. Kathi Roll

 Kachori Sabzi and Samosa are popular food items you’ll find on the streets.
 Kachori Sabzi is a deep fried puffed bread, which can be eaten with potato curry (aka sabzi) or with a samosa filling.
 You can get it off the streets.
 You can also find a cafe or local restaurant that sells it.
-I also had this at Mohan Bhandhar.

 5. Jhal Muri